 Finally, I’m deeply concerned about the direction the health of our country is heading.
-If you read this blog, you’ve seen me talk about the Obesity Epidemic and ask the question, “Why are We Killing Our Children?” in response to Jamie Oliver’s video.
+If you read this blog, you’ve seen me talk about the obesity epidemic and, particularly, Chef Jamie Oliver’s video.
 I’m passionate about this.
 Americans have been lied to by food companies that have one single desire and that is making more money by getting you to eat sugar and chemicals that are designed to get you addicted to their product.
 Our schools have done a great job of making sure that our kids get hooked on sugar nice and early to keep that train rolling.
 Did you know that Type 2 Diabetes used to be called “Adult Onset Diabetes” until thousands and thousands of kids started developing the syndrome?
 I’ll hold off on this rant for another day, but we are in trouble and Beachbody provides me with the perfect vehicle to be a part of the change that needs to happen here in the U.S.

 So, there you have it.
 A new chapter of my life is beginning and I’m super excited about it.
 The best news, and what I hope you take from this post, is that we saw this coming well in advance and took the necessary steps to make sure that Plan B didn’t involve bankruptcy or foreclosure.
 Last year was hectic as I had to juggle two jobs, both of which were demanding.
 Today, I know that it was one of the best decisions I made and all the effort was worthwhile.
 Even though I am the luckiest guy I know, you can go ahead and wish me luck anyway.